HELLP syndrome: Liver

 During the coagulation cascade, fibrin is deposited in the liver and leads to hepatic sinusoidal obstruction and vascular congestion, which increase intrahepatic pressure.
 Placenta-derived FasL (CD95L), which is toxic to human hepatocytes, leads to hepatocyte apoptosis and necrosis by inducing the expression of TNFα and results in the release of liver enzymes.
-Hepatic damages are worsened by the disrupted portal and total hepatic blood flow that result as a consequence of the microangiopathies.
-Collectively, widespread endothelial dysfunction and hepatocellular damage result in global hepatic dysfunction often leading to liver necrosis, haemorrhages, and capsular rupture.
+Hepatic damages are worsened by the disrupted portal and total hepatic blood flow that results as a consequence of the microangiopathies.
+Collectively, widespread endothelial dysfunction and hepatocellular damage result in global hepatic dysfunction, often leading to liver necrosis, haemorrhages, and capsular rupture.

 Diagnosis

 Early and accurate diagnosis, which relies on laboratory tests and imaging exams, is essential for treatment and management and significantly reduces the morbidity rate.
 However, diagnosis of the syndrome is challenging, especially due to the variability in the signs and symptoms and the lack of consensus amongst healthcare professionals.
-Similarities to other conditions, as well as normal pregnancy features, commonly lead to misdiagnosed cases or more often, delayed diagnosis.
+Similarities to other conditions, as well as normal pregnancy features, commonly lead to misdiagnosed cases or, more often, delayed diagnosis.

-There is a general consensus regarding the main three diagnostic criteria of HELLP syndrome, which include hepatic dysfunction, thrombocytopenia and microangiopathic haemolytic anaemia in patients suspected to have preeclampsia.
+There is a consensus regarding the three main diagnostic criteria of HELLP syndrome, which include hepatic dysfunction, thrombocytopenia, and microangiopathic haemolytic anaemia in patients suspected to have preeclampsia.